 Drink at least two litres of clean water daily to prevent dehydration

 Avoid all foods containing carrageenan.
 It is a compound extracted from red seaweeds and widely used by the food industry as a stabilising and suspending agent in milk and milk chocolate products (ice cream, cottage cheese, milk chocolate etc.).
-Carrageenan has been used by researchers to induce ulcerative colitis in animals, including primates experimentally.
+Researchers have experimentally used carrageenan to induce ulcerative colitis in animals, including primates.
 In healthy people whose intestines are germ-free, carrageenan does not cause ulcerative colitis.
-Still, a bacteria found in the faecal cultures of people with ulcerative colitis appears to be responsible for facilitating carrageenan-induced damage to the intestines.
+Still, a bacteria found in the faecal cultures of people with ulcerative colitis appears responsible for facilitating carrageenan-induced damage to the intestines.

-People with IBD typically require as much as, or even more than, 25% more protein than usual.
+People with IBD typically require as much or more than 25% more protein than usual.

-Eat a high-complex carbohydrate, high fibre diet, which has beneficial effects in Inflammatory bowel disease.
-Dietary fibre exerts numerous beneficial effects on the digestive tract, including: provides food for health-promoting intestinal flora; soluble fibre slows transit times in individuals with diarrhoea; binds to and removes toxins via faeces.
-Foods are rich in fibre (legumes, fruits, vegetables) and unrefined carbohydrates (starchy vegetables such as brown rice, barley, millet, quinoa, spelt).
-Best additional fibre choices are oat bran and flaxseed meal, both of which provide soluble fibre. (flaxseed meal also provides omega-3 EFAs).
+Eat a high-complex carbohydrate, high-fibre diet, which benefits Inflammatory bowel disease.
+Dietary fibre exerts numerous beneficial effects on the digestive tract, including providing food for health-promoting intestinal flora; soluble fibre slows transit times in individuals with diarrhoea; binds to and removes toxins via faeces.
+Foods are rich in fibre (legumes, fruits, vegetables) and unrefined carbohydrates (starchy vegetables such as brown rice, barley, millet, quinoa, and spelt).
+The best additional fibre choices are oat bran and flaxseed meal, which provide soluble fibre. (flaxseed meal also provides omega-3 EFAs).

 Probiotics.
-We need friendly bacteria to repopulate the intestines, both for their numerous beneficial effects on intestinal health also because they compete with less friendly bacteria that damage the gut wall.
+We need friendly bacteria to repopulate the intestines for their numerous beneficial effects on intestinal health and because they compete with less friendly bacteria that damage the gut wall.

 High-potency vitamin/mineral supplement